-Personality quizzes or personality tests allow us to learn a bit more about our personalities in an entertaining manner.
-Moreover, these kinds of quizzes build upon our innate inquisitive nature to learn more about ourselves and how we fit in with others.
+Personality quizzes or personality tests allow us to learn a bit more about our personalities entertainingly.
+Moreover, these kinds of quizzes build upon our curious nature to learn more about ourselves and how we fit in with others.
 These quizzes are normally short, easy to take, and include personalized answers.

 Questions for Personality Tests:

-It is best to include questions that do not require participants to think very hard to answer.
-They can be short and simple, as long as they are presented creatively.
-The questions should focus on the general preferences participants have regarding the topic.
-So for these quizzes, multiple choice questions are preferred to keep the experience snappy and fun.
+You can include different types of quiz questions when it comes to personality tests.
+However, it is best to include questions that do not require participants to think very hard to answer.
+They can be short and simple and should focus on the general preferences participants have regarding the topic.
+So for these quizzes, multiple-choice questions are preferred to keep the experience snappy and fun.

 Example of a Personality Quiz:

 An example of a Personality Test is Masculine Style’s “Learn Your Archetype” Quiz.

 This quiz includes questions that focus on the participant’s preferences about their lifestyle.
 As a result, it recommends dressing styles based on their answers.

 A trivia quiz tests the user’s knowledge of trivia or trending topics.
 Trivia quizzes can be useful in multiple ways, from entertaining to building bonds with fellow quiz-takers.

 But how can these quizzes help build connections with others?
 Well, think about it this way: when you and your friends take a trivia quiz together, you’re not only having a good time but also sharing the experience.